gorandp/practice/README.md

 # practice

-Stuff that I do to understand and practice things
+Stuff that I do to understand things